avinesh2101/hacktoberfest/README.md

 https://hacktoberfest.digitalocean.com/</p>

 ### What can You contribute 🌻
+* Go through the demo file and take care of the comments that are mandatory to add
 * There are language Specific folders in the repository choose any you're comfortable with .
 * Inside the language folder there will be multiple topic folders like Data Structures, Algorithms, Problems.
 * Contribute any algorithm, data-structure implementation or your favourite problmes.